J-Ramalho/industRial/docs/3_sixsigma.md

   )
 ```

-to finaly convert it into a tibble graph with tidygraph package:
+to finally convert it into a tibble graph with `{tidygraph}` package:

 ```r
 perfum_tbl_graph <- as_tbl_graph(perfume_graph, add.rownames = "nodes_names")
 ```

-The users have provided the correlation strength in a simple scale from 1 to 10 which was easier for the discussion.
-We're here converting it back to the 0 to 1 which is more common in the statistics community.
+As mentioned the experts have provided the correlation strength in the unusual scale from 1 to 10 which was easier for them during discussion.
+Here we're here converting it back to the 0 to 1 which is more common in the statistics community.
 For simplicity, negative correlations were not considered just the strength, enabling the network to be unidirectional.

 ```r